 Enrollment at Independence Academy is contingent on two things: a student's continued commitment to recovery and the pursuit of a quality education.
 With this in mind it is expected that each student will conduct him/her/themselves in a manner that will not impede their own or others' education.
-Students at Independence Academy are expected to actively participate in their education and commit to the following five core values:
+The students and staff at Independence Academy are focused on the principles of recovery.
+These principles include honesty, hope, courage, openness, willingness, spirituality, humility, gratitude, focus on self, connection to others, and meaningStudents at Independence Academy are expected to actively participate in their education and commit to the following five core values: